Ginger Baker: Illness and death

 Baker struggled with heroin addiction throughout his life, having begun using the drug in the 1960s while a jazz drummer in London clubs.
 Each time he travelled to Africa, he would get sober temporarily only to relapse.
 He estimated that he stopped using the drug around 29 times during his life, but was only able to quit permanently after moving to a small Italian village in 1981 where he took up olive farming.

 In February 2013, Baker said he had chronic obstructive pulmonary disease from years of heavy smoking, and chronic back pain from degenerative osteoarthritis.
 In February 2016, Baker was diagnosed with "serious heart issues" and cancelled all future gigs.
 Writing on his blog, he said, "Just seen doctor ... big shock ... no more gigs for this old drummer ... everything is off ... of all things I never thought it would be my heart ..."

 In late March 2016, it was revealed that Baker was set for pioneering treatment.
 "There are two options for surgery and, depending on how strong my old lungs are, they may do both."
 He added, "Cardiologist is brilliant.
 Yesterday he inserted a tube into the artery at my right wrist and fed it all the way to my heart—quite an experience.
 He was taking pictures of my heart from inside—amazing technology ...
 He says he's going to get me playing again!
 Thanks all for your support".
 In June 2016, it was reported he was recovering from open heart surgery, but had also suffered a bad fall, which had caused swollen legs and feet.

-On 25 September 2019, Baker's family reported that he was critically ill in hospital, and asked fans to keep him in their prayers.
-Baker died on 6 October 2019 at the age of 80, at a hospital in Canterbury.
+On 25 September 2019, Baker's family reported that he was critically ill, and asked fans to keep him in their prayers.
+Baker died on 6 October 2019 at the age of 80, at a hospital in Canterbury from complications of COPD.
 On 23 October 2019, a private funeral service was held in Canterbury, Kent, with close family and friends.